Find My Club Redesign

 NYU's lack of an official campus can be a blessing and a curse to its students.
 While some are able to thrive socially, most students find it difficult to build a sense of belonging.
 The solution we turn to is the 900+ clubs available across NYU's schools, offering to cater to our interests all while helping us meet new people, learn new things, and find our community.

 While this all sounds nice, having a student look through 900+ club entries during their jam packed welcome week just isn't efficient.
-That's why the Student Technology Innovation Team (STIT) built Find My Club, a new way for students to search and explore clubs, follow clubs of interest, and view community events around campus.
+That's why the Student Technology Innovation Team (STIT) built Find My Club.
 Our team wanted to hone in on the problems a student faces while navigating, researching and participating in clubs and club activities.
 The way that we went about doing this was to create a system that would consolidate and categorize the clubs around campus, taking the already existing platform for club management and implementing improved methods of exploration and customization.

 Before I joined STIT, a beta version of the app existed for students to use.
 I was brought into the team over the summer to revamp and prepare the application for its official launch in the Fall.
 I was the sole designer for this project and my responsibilities largely revolved around creating a new UI system and visual branding for the system, as well as researching ways of enhancing the club search experience for students.

 To start, I familiarized myself with the current app and its design, as well as read through the user analysis and interviews the past designers did to see how they arrived at their decisions.

 Working with an already developed app is completely different from working from scratch, it's definitely easier to note possible improvements when there's a fully functional app rather than just screen prototype.

 My work was divided into two areas: visual and UX design.